gaurav-afk/CarOwnerApp/README.md

 Booking Management: Owners have the ability to approve or disapprove booking requests, ensuring control over rental arrangements.

-Car Listing Management: The app allows owners to view and manage all listed cars in one place, providing an organized overview of their rental fleet.
+Car Listing Management: The app allows owners to view all listed cars in one place, providing an organized overview of their rental fleet.

 Technologies Used: